-THC overdose: symptoms, duration and tips for avoidance
+THC overdose: symptoms, duration and tips to avoid

-Inhaltsverzeichnis: THC overdose: symptoms, duration and tips for avoidance
+Inhaltsverzeichnis: THC overdose: symptoms, duration and tips to avoid

 A THC overdose can occur if too much of the psychoactive ingredient in cannabis is consumed.
 Symptoms range from severe anxiety, confusion and palpitations to nausea and dizziness.
 Although an overdose is rarely dangerous, it can be very unpleasant.
-Edibles in particular, which have a delayed onset of action, often lead to overdoses.
+Edibles in particular, whose effects onset is delayed, often lead to overdoses.

 To avoid an overdose, it is important to start with small amounts, know the potency and consume slowly.
 If an overdose does occur, it helps to stay calm, drink water and relax - the symptoms will pass by themselves.